Enhancement of spin Hall angle by an order of magnitude via Cu intercalation in MoS$_2$/CoFeB heterostructures: Results and discussion

 \section{Results and discussion}

 The presence of MoS$_2$ in the samples was confirmed through laser Raman spectroscopy, while the thickness and surface roughness were estimated using X-ray reflectivity (XRR).
-Detailed structural information obtained from Raman spectroscopy and XRR is provided in the Supplementary Information (SI).
-The Gilbert damping parameter ($\alpha$) was extracted by fitting the resonance field ($H_{res}$) and linewidth ($\Delta H$) data obtained from ferromagnetic resonance (FMR) spectroscopy, as described in the SI.
+Detailed structural information obtained from Raman spectroscopy and XRR is provided in the Supplemental Material \cite{SM_PRA1}.
+The Gilbert damping parameter ($\alpha$) was extracted by fitting the resonance field ($H_{res}$) and linewidth ($\Delta H$) data obtained from ferromagnetic resonance (FMR) spectroscopy, as described in the Supplemental Material \cite{SM_PRA1}.
 The $\alpha$ values ($\times$10$^{-3}$) for samples M1–M7 are listed in Table I and are higher than that of the reference sample M0 (8.2$\pm$0.1), indicating potential spin pumping effects.
 However, other contributing mechanisms cannot be ruled out.
 To verify spin pumping, ISHE measurements were performed.
+In-plane angle-dependent ISHE measurements are particularly advantageous because they provide a direct, controlled, and quantitative probe of spin-charge conversion with high sensitivity.
 Figure 1(a) shows the variation in measured ISHE voltage ($V_{dc}$) as a function of applied field (\textit{H}) for sample M5 at in-plane angles ($\phi$) of 0$^\circ$ and 180$^\circ$.
 The symmetric (V$_{sym}$) and antisymmetric (V$_{asym}$) components of $V_{dc}$ were separated by fitting the data to the following Lorentzian equation, \cite{conca2017lack},

 Here, $\phi$ represents the angle between the direction of the measured voltage and the direction perpendicular to the applied \textit{H}.
 The sign reversal of $V_{dc}$ as $\phi$ changes from 0$^\circ$ to 180$^\circ$ clearly indicates the presence of spin pumping in the samples.
 In ISHE experiments, the detected voltage signal may also include contributions from parasitic spin rectification effects (SREs), which result from the nonlinear coupling between the dynamic resistance \textit{R}(t) influenced by the time-varying magnetic field \textit{H}(t) and dynamic current \textit{I}(t).
 SREs are primarily driven by mechanisms like the anomalous Hall effect (AHE) and anisotropic magnetoresistance (AMR).
 To quantify these contributions, angle-dependent ISHE measurements were conducted.
 Figures 1(b) and 1(c) show the angle-dependent $V_{sym}$ and $V_{asym}$ components for sample M5, respectively.
 The plots were fitted using the following equations \cite{conca2017lack}: